Get 10% Discount On Orders Above $100.Use Coupon Code: OFF10

 Pulling it Together

 Quality improvement projects present nurses with a valuable opportunity to enhance health outcomes within their facilities.
 Health care professionals, as a professional obligation, undertake these projects to standardize processes, improve patient outcomes, and reduce variation (CMS.gov, 2021).
 The current project, focusing on implementing a preventive bundle to reduce pressure ulcer incidence, shares these goals.
-The next section delves into how the project’s purpose intersects with Christian Worldviews (CWV), the organization’s mission and vision, and nursing theory and evidence-based models.
+The next section delves into how the project’s purpose intersects with Christian Worldviews (CWV), the organization’s mission and vision, and nursing theories in practice and evidence-based practice in nursing models.

 The project aims to elevate care quality in the facility by mitigating pressure ulcer incidence, aligning with CWV principles such as equality, fairness, and concern for others’ needs.
 These principles serve as fundamental guidelines for the project, emphasizing the importance of nurses empathizing with patients’ needs.
 The mission and vision of health care organizations underscore the primary purpose of providing patient care, with a focus on continuous improvement and integration of values like CWV where appropriate.
 Imogene King’s goal attainment theory and conceptual system offer a structured framework for project implementation and quality improvement.

 CWV and the organization’s mission and vision further bolster the project’s purpose.
 From a Christian perspective, alleviating human suffering aligns with the healing and comfort-promoting role of health care professionals (Pfeiffer, 2018).
-This comprehensive healing is achieved through patient-centered, evidence-based care processes like the current project.
+This comprehensive healing is achieved through patient-centered care, evidence-based practice in nursing, and quality improvement processes like the current project.
 The organization’s mission and vision support innovative care delivery approaches and interventions that offer lasting solutions.
 The project introduces effective interventions, as a preventive bundle can reduce current incidence and prevent future pressure ulcers.
 However, the collaborative identification of mutual goals and strategies for achieving them, as advocated in King’s theory and conceptual system, is crucial for success.

 To a considerable extent, I am applying my understanding of GCU’s CWV to the DPI project I am developing.
 Within the Christian worldview, the acknowledgment that all humans are created in God’s image and likeness is paramount (Grand Canyon University, 2022).
 Denouncing evil, injustice, discrimination, and oppression is integral to this worldview.
 My alignment with this perspective is strong, as it promotes equality, empathy, and justice in patient care.
 Utilizing these principles implies a commitment to caring for all patients and ensuring their needs and concerns are thoroughly addressed.
 Health care practitioners guided by the Christian worldview unite for a common purpose and prioritize patients’ needs over individual interests.
 The project adopts a similar approach to reduce pressure ulcer incidence in the facility.